florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

 - Can't be nested.
 - Groups can be added but not users of the groups.
 So AU adminstrator can't control users outside their AU.

+## Entitlement management
+- Allow to create access packages (typical for a new collaborator).
+- Allow self requests with approvers and time box.
+- Access to Sharepoint, Application using Entra.
+- Concepts
+  - Catalog
+    - Resources (1)
+    - Access packages
+      - Resources (1)
+      - Lifecycle
+      - Resources Roles
+      - Requests
+        - In directory, external users, administrator assignmeents.
+        - Require approval
+        - Enable new requests.

 # Azure Storage solution
 - Azure Blob Storage support the protocol NFS.
-- Azure Queue Storage: messge can be up to 64KB.
+- Azure Queue Storage: message can be up to 64KB.
 - Standard general-purpose v2 support services:
   - Blob Storage - including Data Lake Storage -.
   - Queue Storage.